-As agents, carriers, and policyholders around the country enter the new world of Risk Rating 2.0 (RR 2.0), we have created an ongoing series of Frequently Asked Questions and answers that we hope will help to inform and guide your decision making as you familiarize yourself with RR 2.0.
+When Risk Rating 2.0 (RR 2.0) went into effect for new (and some renewing) NFIP policies, we created this series of Frequently Asked Questions (and answers!) that we hope will help to inform and guide your decision making as you familiarize yourself with RR 2.0.

 Q1: What is Risk Rating 2.0?